- Client Baltimore City Schools

 The electrical service and distribution system were upgraded to meet the new requirements for the school.
 As a Maryland Emergency Management Agency (MEMA) designated school, the electrical system was designed to allow portable emergency generators to power the first and second floors of the four story building, including for all of the mechanical and lighting systems, and a fire pump.
 GES designed the new highly efficient LED interior and exterior lighting systems at the school, as well as specialty lighting systems were for the auditorium and stage.

-The project was designed to achieve LEED Gold certification.
+The project received LEED Gold certification.
 As part of its services, GES provided energy modeling of the school, including whole building simulation for the baseline and proposed design, which operates at a 36% energy savings over a baseline design.